 Cleaning being undertaken by class leader

-To minimise the risk of any potential cross-contamination, thorough cleaning of all equipment and props will be undertaken by class leaders as appropriate, before, during and after classes in line with Baby Sensory and Toddler Sense’s COVID-19 Management and Safety Plan.
+To minimise the risk of any potential cross-contamination, thorough cleaning of all equipment and props will be undertaken by class leaders as appropriate, before, during and after classes in line with Baby Sensory and Toddler Sense’s COVID-19 Management and Safety Plan and our usual high standard of hygiene and cleanliness.

 If you would like more information on these please ask your class leader for access to a copy of the Baby Sensory and Toddler Sense’s COVID-19 Management and Safety Plan where cleaning procedures are outlined in more details.